 - Electrical shocks

 Simple touching can cause nerve pain, and pain may be constant even when there's no stimulation.
-Often, unexplained nerve pain is worst at night, interfering with sleep.
-This can compound the problem because people need adequate sleep in order to cope with pain.
+Often, unexplained nerve pain is worse at night, interfering with sleep.
+This can compound the problem, because people need adequate sleep in order to cope with pain.

 Seeking Medical Care for Unexplained Nerve Pain

 Anyone who has nerve pain should get a full physical exam by a doctor.
 Get checked for diabetes, high cholesterol, and blood pressure.
+Tell your doctor about all medicines and dietary supplements you are taking.
 Get evaluated for recent viral illnesses and toxins to which you may have been exposed.
 Also, discuss your full family medical history with the doctor.

 Medical therapies are available to treat unexplained nerve pain, and it's worthwhile to discuss them with your doctor.
 But while medications can help, they usually can't reduce more than half of the pain.